 As a member of the forgetful partner community, I apologize on behalf of all of us.
 If you’re about ready to lock your partner away and “lose” the key, I can offer some perspective.
 Forgetting passwords is super common, and it’s likely why 26% of people still use their first-ever password for an online account.
 Usually, telling that forgetful someone to “write it down” would be a good call, but when it comes to credit cards and other sensitive information, you only want that in a safe place.

 1Password is a secure place to store and share everything that’s important to you.
 It gives you the option to “write it down” without putting yourself at risk.
 Passport numbers, loyalty cards, medical records – you name it.
 And when you update a shared password, your partner will have access to the new one right away.
 You don’t have to tell them it’s changed, or worry about whether they’ll remember the new one when they try to log in.

 When it comes to those you love, never be afraid to wear your heart on your sleeve – but always keep your passwords in 1Password.
-Make your move and get started with 1Password Families today.
+Make your move and encourage those you love to switch to 1Password, or get started with 1Password Families today.